What is Globalisation?

 Effect of Globalisation in India

 India is one of the countries that succeeded significantly after the initiation and implementation of globalisation.
 The growth of foreign investment in the field of corporate, retail, and the scientific sector is enormous in the country.
 It also had a tremendous impact on the social, monetary, cultural, and political area.
-In recent year, Globalization has increased due to improvements in transportation and information technology.
+In recent year, Globalisation has increased due to improvements in transportation and information technology.
 With the improved global synergies comes the growth of global trade, doctrines and culture.

 Globalisation in Indian economy